Young-ook/data-lab-on-wsl/examples/jupyter/README.md

     - Notebooks: Integrated development environments for interactive Jupyter notebooks.
   - Use cases: Ideal for organizations that need to deploy ML models at scale and already use Kubernetes.

-- **MLflow** is a platform for managing the entire ML lifecycle, including experiment tracking, packaging code into reproducible runs, and managing model deployment.
+- **MLflow** is an open-source platform, purpose-built to assist machine learning practitioners and teams in managing the complexities of the entire ML lifecycle, including experiment tracking, packaging code into reproducible runs, and managing model deployment.
   - Key features:
     - MLflow Tracking: API and UI for logging parameters, metrics, artifacts, and code versions.
     - Projects: Standard format for packaging reusable code.